+Apply for the Disability Tax Credit (DTC).

+- The DTC is a non-refundable tax credit, that helps people with WHAT: a disability, or their supporting family member reduce the amount of income tax they have to pay. - WHY:

+HOW

-- Apply for the Disability Tax Credit (DTC). - The DTC is a non-refundable tax credit, that helps people with a disability, or their supporting family member reduce the amount of income tax they have to pay. - It is also required to open a Registered Disability Savings Plan (see more information in the next section). - To be eligible for DTC a person must (1) have a severe impairment in physical or mental functions, (2) the impairment must be prolonged, and (3) must be restricted at least 90% of the time. - There is no age requirement, meaning if you qualify you can apply at any age. - Apply for DTC by completing Canada Revenue Agency's (CRA) form T2201.
+It is also required to open a Registered Disability Savings Plan (see more information in the next section).

+To be eligible for DTC a person must (1) have a severe WHO: impairment in physical or mental functions, (2) the impairment must be prolonged, and (3) must be restricted at least 90% of the time.

+There is no age requirement, meaning if you qualify you can WHEN: apply at any age.

+Apply for DTC by completing Canada Revenue Agency's (CRA) form T2201.

-- Open and contribute to Registered Disability Savings Plan (RDSP). - The RDSP is a savings plan for people with disabilities intended to support long-term financial security.
-RSDP are made up of personal contributions, and bonds and grants contributed by the federal government. - Having RDSP does not affect Ontario Disability Support Program eligibility (see more information about ODSP, under 17.5 years old) - To be a beneficiary of RDSP a person must (1) qualify for Disability Tax Credit, (2) have a valid Social Insurance Number, (3) be resident of Canada, and (4) be under the age of 60. - After qualifying for Disability Tax Credit, an RSDP can be opened until 59 years old. - If the RDSP beneficiary is under 19, a legal parent, guardian, or public department, agency or institution can open an RDSP as a Plan Holder.
-Plan holders can contact participating financial institutions that offer RDSPs.
+Open and contribute to Registered Disability Savings

+The RDSP is a savings plan for people with disabilities intended to support long-term financial security.
+RSDP are made up of personal contributions, and bonds and grants

+Having RDSP does not affect Ontario Disability Support Program eligibility (see more information about ODSP, under

+To be a beneficiary of RDSP a person must (1) gualify for Disability Tax Credit, (2) have a valid Social Insurance Number, (3) be resident of Canada, and (4) be under the age of 60.

+After qualifying for Disability Tax Credit, an RSDP can be

+If the RDSP beneficiary is under 19, a legal parent, guardian, or public department, agency or institution can open an RDSP as a Plan Holder.
+Plan holders can contact participating financial